yisi23/pagebox/README.md

 Pagebox protection - is investment in your current and future website safety.

-# How it works.
-Goal to not let not scoped POST requests to modify anything and to not allow not scoped GET requests be read with XHR

-Current problem - when we do CORS request (request from unique null origin is equal CORS) AND we want to attach credentials (Cookies) we cannot specify Origin on server side as wild card '*', because of specification.
-Our origin is 'null' so we cannot make any requests with cookies.
-Thus I created a Pageboxproxy doing just same requests you asked it to do and returning the response in postMessage

-# Bonus: Pagebox 2.0 as view-based business logic. (a possible feature)
+# P.S.
+Pagebox 2.0 as view-based business logic. (a possible feature)
 Here is another sweet feature: it can change the way you write business logic.
 Template can look like this:
 ```
 form_for(current_user)